 The UNSW Bachelor of Laws (LLB) and Juris Doctor (JD) degrees both satisfy the academic requirements for admission to practice as a lawyer.
 However, there is a second essential step to being admitted as a lawyer – you will need to complete practical legal training (PLT).

 Completion of an approved program of PLT is a requirement of the NSW Legal Profession Admission Board (LPAB) for admission as a lawyer to the Supreme Court of NSW and by mutual recognition to the Supreme Courts of other Australian states.

-Practical legal training can typically be undertaken straight after you finish your law degree and is designed to help you develop the practical day-to-day skills you will need as a lawyer, and to satisfy the prescribed competency standards for entry-level lawyers.
-Practical legal training is made up of a combination of programmed training (coursework) and work experience.
+Practical legal training can typically be undertaken straight after you finish your law degree (Or if you have less than 2 electives remaining to complete your LLB/JD or equivalent and you can show evidence of completion of the Priestley 11 core subjects).
+Practical legal training is designed to help you develop the practical day-to-day skills you will need as a lawyer, and to satisfy the prescribed competency standards for entry-level lawyers.
+It is made up of a combination of programmed training (coursework) and work experience.

 Practising in NSW

 The UNSW LLB and JD are both accredited by the Legal Profession Admission Board (LPAB) and satisfy the academic component for admission to practise as a solicitor and barrister of the Supreme Court of NSW.